AceCentre/aac-launchpad/README.md

 - `types`: Type definitions for the monorepo
 - `template-to-board`: Converts a template and result into a board
 - `board-to-pdf`: Converts a board to a PDF
+- `cli`: The CLI to create templates
+- `graphql`: The GraphQL api to create templates